hasherwi/CS469-Group-Project/README.md

 - playaudio.h - A component of the client code in C language.
 - server-image.tar - A .tar version of the server Docker image.
 - server.c - Server code in C language.

-## How to Run Server
-Options, from lowest to highest level:
-- Build it from the source code yourself.
-The files' purposes are listed above.
-You can even use our Makefile.
-- Use our executable in the executables/ folder.
-- Consume the Docker Image as a .tar file.
-- Consume the Docker Image yourself from Dockerhub.
-It's available at: hsherwin/cs469-server:latest
-- Download and apply k8s-manifest-no-helm.yaml to your own K8s cluster: kubectl apply -f k8s-manifest-no-helm.yaml
-- Download and install the Helm chart to your own K8s cluster: helm upgrade --install server-release ./server-helm-chart

-## How to Run Client
-Options, from lowest to highest level:
-- Build it from the source code yourself.
-The files' purposes are listed above.
-You can even use our Makefile.
-- Use our executable in the executables/ folder.

 ## Networking Tips
 Everything we created defaults to port 8080.
 To change it, you have options (from lowest to highest level):